kaushik-kundu/analytics-ai/aidp-lakehouse/process-refine/process-refine.md

 ## Task 1: Load Sample Airline Data into Source_XX Schema in ATP instance

-1. In SQL Developer Web (as Source\_XX in ATP database), create the AIRLINE_SAMPLE table:
+1. In SQL Developer Web (as Source\_XX in ATP database airline-source-atp), create the AIRLINE_SAMPLE table.

+Paste the following SQL statement in the Worksheet and click the 'Run Statement' button

 ```sql
 <copy>